proc7ts/a-iterable/README.md

 An implementation is implemented in TypeScript and relies on `tslib` in iteration and generators support.

 Execution environment is expected to be es2015-compliant.
 So, polyfills like [core-js] may be of use.

+An `AIterable` interface contains only basic methods, not every one from the `Array` interface.
+The rest of the functionality could be achieved with the use of simple [utilities] this package also hosts.

+[utilities]: #utilities
 [core-js]: https://www.npmjs.com/package/core-js
 [npm-image]: https://img.shields.io/npm/v/a-iterable.svg
 [npm-url]: https://www.npmjs.com/package/a-iterable